Kiarasinghh/cse15l-lab-reports/LabReport3.md

  ```
  ![Image](successtest.png)

- Althought the code is wrong, since the list reversed is the same as the orginal list and the first element can equal the last element, this input produces a "succesfull" output.
+ Althought the code is wrong, since the list reversed is the same as the orginal list and the first element can equal the last element, this input produces a "successful" output.

 # Part 2